Codixia/cxa-website/README.md

-# cxa-website
+# Codixia Website
-Base website of the org
+This is the official website of Codixia.

+## Development
+ W.I.P